Foxyz1302/RemiliaWplace/README.md

 > * Before painting, to make sure you're painting the right colors, In the **Mode** section select Mini-pixel.
 This will make it so that when you use the eyedropper tool, it will select the right color.
 >
 > * You may see the color wrong, therefore there's a "Style" in the **Mode** section called symbols which will display different symbols for every color, so you could make sure you're painting the right color (But it can be laggy for some).
 >
+> * If you don't have the color don't make more work by painting in "the closest color", always make sure you're using the right color
+>
 > * Our artwork is positioned to coexist with others.
 Before you start placing pixels, **please double-check the overlay against the current canvas** to ensure we are building in the correct location and not accidentally overwriting a neighbor's existing art.
 ---